ndsi6382/MyCryptoWatchlist/README.md

 This screen will display the entire transaction history of a user.
 The cash balance is also displayed at the top.
 The table reflects the transaction ID, action (buy or sell), name, price, qty, value, and timestamp.

-Future:
-I would like to incorporate settings, allowing users to change their passwords or delete their accounts.
-I would also like to support AUD conversions, and implement a tax section (Australian) in the virtual portfolio.
-This could become very useful as a tracker rather than just a watchlist.